sight-line/docs/source/includes/_authentication.md

 Authentication Tokens are granted on request.

-Please visit [here](https://sight-line.uk/api) to request a token.

-You will need to register the following details:
+Please email sightline [at] rossatkin [dot] com with a brief explanation of the reason for your request along with the following details:

 * Email
 * Organisation